 At the Annual General Meeting, in the presence of other stakeholders, the members vote on, amongst other things, the composition of the Supervisory Board, the annual approval of actions of the Management and Supervisory Board and amendments to the statutes.
 The Supervisory Board, which meets five times a year, is composed of honorary members who are milk producers and general managers of member cooperatives.
 Three milk producers are members of the Management Board and together with the Management and the CEO, they decide on the milk price on a monthly basis.
 This means that our CEO is involved in a permanent two-way dialogue.
 In addition, representatives of Uelzena eG take part in meetings of the member cooperatives and answer questions.

-Also: Newsletter (12x/year), member magazine (2x/year), annual report, special measures on specific issues (expert panel on producer surveys, development of actions, introduction of the VLOG standard)
+Also: Newsletter (12x/year), member magazine (2x/year), annual report, special measures on specific issues (expert panel on producer surveys, development of actions)

 Requirements and expectations